spontaneous01/discovery-srv/README.md

 discovery-srv --server_address=10.0.0.1:8001 --registry_address=10.0.0.1:8001
 ```

-### Cluster instances
+### Cluster Instances

-Clustering instances of discovery is simply done by specifying the addresses to other instances.
+Clustering instances of discovery is simply done by specifying the addresses of other instances.

 ```shell
 discovery-srv --server_address=10.0.0.1:8001 --registry_address=10.0.0.1:8001,10.0.0.2:8001,10.0.0.3:8001